dave-harrington/oi_biostat_data/README.md

-This version updates version 0.3.0 by adding new datasets, revising the documentation on many of the datasets, and removing two outdated datasets, diabetes.prev and wdi.2011
+This version updates version 0.3.0 by adding new datasets, revising the documentation on many of the datasets, and removing one outdated dataset (diabetes.prev)

 To install the 'oibiostat' package: